Narmanspor

-Narmanspor is a Turkish women's ice hockey team in Narman district of Erzurum, Turkey playing in the Turkish Ice Hockey Women's League (TBHBL).
+Narmanspor, also known as Narman Spor Kulübü or Narman SK, is an ice hockey club in the Turkish Women's Ice Hockey League (Kadınlar Ligi).
+They play in the Narman district of Erzurum, Turkey at Erzurum GSIM Ice Arena.

 The club's colors are white and black on green.
 Narmanspor's current president is Hüseyin Yavuz.
-The team, coached by Huriye Yeliz Yüksel, who is also the captain of the team, play their home matches at Erzurum GSIM Ice Arena.
+The team is coached by Huriye Yeliz Yüksel, who is also the captain.

-In February 2013, the club transferred the 23-year-old Canadian player Brıttany Marıe McCabe to strengthen the squad.
+In February 2013, the club transferred the 23-year-old Canadian player Brıttany Marie McCabe to strengthen the squad.
 The team finished the 2013–14 league season in the second rank.
 In March 2014, ten players of the team were called up to the Turkey women's national ice hockey team's 30 candidates by the Turkish Ice Hockey Federation.